-With that little intro in place and you no doubt cranking up the cast recording of The Phantom Of The Opera, let’s dish on The Coconut Grove Playhouse.
+With that little intro in place and you no doubt cranking up the cast recording of The Phantom Of The Opera, let’s dish on The Hauntings at Coconut Grove Playhouse.

 This grand old theater, now nothing more than a bombed-out shelter of its former self – mind you, I use the term “bombed” in the broadest sense.
 Here In Miami, bombed just means that the 80s really did a number on you.
 Well, back to the program.
 As I was pontificating, this theater opened its doors in the trendy neighborhood of Coconut Grove on January 3, 1927.
 Back in the roaring 20s, Miami was cashing in the big bucks.
 Neighborhood happening places were on the bloom and every time one got too small to cater to the armies of Mojito and Martini enthusiasts another one would simply pop up to scoop up the leftovers and pick up the slack.

 Miami had the sun, the booze, and the mafia… it was a madhouse.
 Word of mouth got out, and back north, during those freezing months were alcoholism became a form of depression prevention, the birds perked up and went:

 “There’s a train?
 I don’t have to be in Narnia?”

 The snowbirds backed their Hawaiian shirts and did a V formation down south.